Robert Headen: Out of Retirement

 Coach Headen always took the position of helping others achieve their goals.
 Though Woodson alumni didn't agree with his position, Coach Headen belonged to Woodson.
 Despite what others thought, In 2010, Headen came out of retirement to assist Natalie Randolph, the head football coach of Calvin Coolidge Senior High School in Washington, D.C., who was believed to be the only female varsity football head coach in the nation at that time.
 Before taking on the job, Randolph was a special-teams MVP for the semipro D.C.
 Divas and under Coach Headen, had formally coached wide receivers at H.D.
 Woodson during the 2006-2007 season.
 Switching roles, head coach Randolph and assistant Coach Headen, within one year, took Coolidge from 4-7, all the way to the championship game on November 24, 2011, Coolidge lost the DCIAA Turkey Bowl to Dunbar High School.

 Alumni Loyalty

-Numerous alumni NFL players who played under Coach Headen and his predecessor Coach Gregory Fuller have given back to Woodson.
-Some have paid for championship rings, equipment, etc. Some sent the Headens and the entire girls' basketball team, for national tournaments, airline tickets to express their gratitude for his unwavering dedication and commitment.
-Former players who lived too far away to see Coach Headen in person, continue to find ways to keep in touch.
-The Headens even encouraged them to call collect, anytime, but the bills became astronomical.
+Several former NFL players who played under Coach Headen and Coach Gregory Fuller have provided financial support to Woodson, including funding for championship rings and equipment.
+Some players provided airline tickets for the Headens and the girls' basketball team for national tournaments.
+Former players maintain contact with Coach Headen.
+The Headens permitted players to call collect, which resulted in high costs.